The Monkees (album): Artwork

 The photos in the "film strip" on the left side of the back cover are from two episodes of The Monkees' TV series.
 The first three photos are from "Your Friendly Neighborhood Kidnappers"; the other two are from the episode "The Spy Who Came in from the Cool".
-Also included are brief stats on each band member (height, weight, age).
+Also included are brief stats on each band member (height, hair color, eye color).

 Early pressings of the LP cover, as well as side 1 of the label, featured the misspelled song title "Papa Jean's Blues" (Catalog number COM/COS 101).
 This was soon corrected as "Papa Gene's Blues" (Catalog number COM/COS 101 RE).
 It was standard practice for RCA to add an "RE" when any one side of a record or sleeve had a revision.
 Open copies of both versions are easy to find.
 In addition, when the album was reissued in 1968 the Colgems' logo replaced the word "Colgems" on the bottom right-hand corner of the reverse side (Catalog number COS 101 RE2).